 Reason 2: It's social proof

-Today’s buyers are more risk adverse than ever and downward pressure on budgets only amplifies risk aversion.
-We feel safer if we know something will work.
+Today’s buyers are more risk adverse than ever.
+We feel safer if we know someone else has been through our experience, and found a solution that worked.
 This is where case studies are most effective.
-Case studies are the top content type for buyers, with 78 percent accessing this format type when researching purchases in the past 12 months (vs. 72 percent in 2016).2
+Case studies are the top content type for buyers, with 78% accessing this format type when researching purchases in the past 12 months (vs. 72% in 2016).2

-You Need Them For Your Lead Nurturing Campaigns
+Reason 3: You Need Them For Lead Nurturing

 We love to deliver case studies when prospective customers have moved past the initial research phase and are considering their options.
-For this reason, we consider case studies to be at the consideration or even decision making stage of their research and we want to be sure that we have a case study that matches their problem, preferably in the same country and perhaps even in the same industry.
+For this reason, we consider case studies to be at the consideration or even decision making stage of their research and we want to be sure that we have a case study that matches their problem, preferably in the same industry.